 Ask the students to paste a picture of computer keyboard in the computer notebook and label Number keys, Alphabet keys, Enter keys, Spacebar key, Backspace key and Cursor Control keys on it.

 5 Computer Mouse

+- Types of Mouse

+- ✦ How to Hold a Mouse?

-- Types of mouse - Functions of the mouse buttons
+- Functions of the Mouse Buttons